Air Pollution & Asthma

 If air pollution makes your asthma worse, ask your mom or dad to look up the weather report for you.
 On days when the air pollution level is high, run the air conditioning.
 If you plan to be outside, do it early in the day.
 The rest of the time, stay inside.
 And avoid places where there's a lot of traffic.

 If you play a sport that has outside practices during hot weather, talk to the coach about what you can do to stay out of dirty air.
 This may mean you need to work out in an air-conditioned gym or miss some practices.
-If you do end up working out, inside or out, make sure that you have your quick-relief medicines (also called rescue or fast-acting medicines) with you.
+If you do end up working out, inside or out, keep the medicine you use for fast relief of symptoms (called quick-relief, rescue, or fast-acting medicine) with you.